francois-contat/Advanced-Blackholing/README.md

 Vagrant files in order to reproduce de PoC of ABH.

-ABH, for Advanced Blackholing, intends to use uRPF and diverting traffic through routing protocols in order to mitigate DDoS This projects reproduce a simple architecture with 3 transit providers, a backbone and 2 customers.
+ABH, for Advanced Blackholing, intends to use uRPF and diverting traffic through routing protocols in order to mitigate DDoS.

+This projects reproduce a simple architecture with 3 transit providers, a backbone and 2 customers.

 Pings are generated through transit providers to WWW1.

 The ABH router advertises the route of the attacked service, redirect it through a GRE tunnel directly to BB2 to finally reach the WWW1 server.

 The traffic is then forced to flow through ABH-router which will mitigate traffic with uRPF by simply receiving routes of IPs we want to blackhole.

 This technique was presented on october 25th 2016 at Ripe73